Shopify/autoload_reloader/README.md

 with this gem.
-If you want to require a file without an absolute path (e.g. `require 'user'`) you simply need to make sure it can be found on the $LOAD_PATH which isn't done automatically by using `AutoloadReloadable::Paths` but is done for autoload paths in rails.
+If you want to require a file without an absolute path (e.g. `require 'user'`) you simply need to make sure it can be found on the $LOAD_PATH which isn't done automatically by using `AutoloadReloader::Paths` but is done for autoload paths in rails.

 With this gem's Active Support integration, `require_dependency` is supported for comptibility, but can be safely replaced with